pbloem/profane-tmesis/if-croesus-goes-to-war.md

 ---
-title: " If Croesus goes to war"
+title: "If Croesus goes to war"

 summary: "When I arrived at Naxos and made my way to the small beach on its eastern coast, I found only a handful of visitors who were there for the same reason I was.
 To consult the oracle, at the temple in the cave, on a small, unnamed island to the south."

 image: "https://holidaygreece.ru/images/w./h.400/c.0/mr.1/d.guide_photos/sd.2014-04/i.1276619_10151807322058194_427827914_itaka-20140415.jpg"
 ---

+# If Croesus goes to war

 <aside><em>I count the grains of sand on the beach and measure the sea; I understand the speech of the dumb and hear the voiceless.
 The smell has come to my sense of a hard shelled tortoise boiling and bubbling with a lamb's flesh in a bronze pot: the cauldron underneath it is of bronze, and bronze is the lid.</em></aside>